Roscoe Conkling: 1876 campaign

 Soon after his re-election to the Senate, Conkling became a leading choice to succeed President Grant.
 He had the support of Grant and the unanimous backing of the New York Republicans.
 A public meeting was held in Utica on March 2 to endorse his candidacy, and the Republican state convention on March 22 endorsed Conkling for president.
 Conkling named as his own second choice Governor Rutherford B. Hayes of Ohio, likely to block his rival James G. Blaine from winning the nomination.

-At the Republican Convention in Cincinnati on June 14, the New York delegation actively worked to secure Conkling’s nomination, and his name was placed forward by Stewart L. Woodford.
-The other candidates named were Marshall Jewell, Oliver P. Morton, Benjamin Bristow, John Hartranft, Hayes, and Conkling’s personal rival James G. Blaine.
+At the Republican Convention in Cincinnati on June 14, the New York delegation actively worked to secure Conkling's nomination, and his name was placed forward by Stewart L. Woodford.
+The other candidates named were Marshall Jewell, Oliver P. Morton, Benjamin Bristow, John Hartranft, Hayes, and Conkling's personal rival James G. Blaine.

 After Conkling's vote slipped lower on the first five ballots, a member of the Indiana delegation began a stampede to Hayes, who was nominated.
 New Yorker William A. Wheeler was nominated for vice president.
 Conkling pledged to make four speeches on behalf of Hayes, but made only one, claiming ill health.

 Conkling played an active part in resolving the disputed election.
 Acting on the advice of President Grant, he helped write and pass the bill establishing the Electoral Commission of 1877, tasked with resolving the dispute between Hayes and Samuel Tilden.
-He gave a powerful speech urging its constitutionality, passage as a means of avoiding violence, but declined to serve on the Committee himself.
-Conkling’s own position on the controversy was that neither Tilden nor Hayes should be inaugurated, frequently reported as an implicit endorsement of Tilden.
+He gave a powerful speech urging its constitutionality and its passage as a means of avoiding violence, but declined to serve on the Committee himself.
+Conkling's own position on the controversy was that neither Tilden nor Hayes should be inaugurated, frequently reported as an implicit endorsement of Tilden.